viniciusshenri96/viniciusshenri96/README.md

 ## A little about myself 👋

-I'm a front end developer in constant evolution, I live in Brazil, Belo Horizonte-MG, my skills at the moment are HTML, CSS and JavaScript, in my projects I like to focus on accessibility, performance and responsiveness.
+I'm a front end developer in constant evolution, I live in Brazil, Belo Horizonte-MG, my skills at the moment are HTML, CSS/SCSS and JavaScript, in my projects I like to focus on accessibility, performance and responsiveness.

 - ❤️ I love turning layouts into codes